Web-Twins/core/README.md

 Purpose
 -------

-This framework want to keep the development more simple.
+This framework want to give engineers a simplest framework for their development.
+We will remove  the technical gap between the backend engineers and the frontend engineers.

-All Frontend engineer should do is to modify the templates,css,javascript and commit, then everything will be finished.
-Backend engineer do not need to spend any time integrating templates.
+Within Web-Twins, all Frontend engineer should only modify the Templates,CSS,JavaScript and commit these file, then everything will be finished.
+Backend engineers don't need to spend any time integrating these templates.
 This will be a perfect way for developing a website.

+What is Web-Twins meanning?

+Twins mean that it will give two websites, one is the Template Mode and another is the Real Mode.
+These two websites can switch to each other at any time.
+After you modify the source code in Template Mode, the Real mode will look like the same with Template Mode immedidately.

 Infrastructure Design of web-twins
 ==================================